What you need to know

 Generally, Minnesota corn growers maximize yield when planting in late April or early May.

-When spring arrives early, a mid-April planting date can produce similar yield if young plants are not damaged by a freeze in May.
+When spring arrives early, a mid-April planting date can produce similar yield as planting in late April or early May.
 When few growing degree days accumulate in late April and the first half of May, growers can also reach maximum corn yields by planting in mid-May.

 In most cases, corn yield in Minnesota decreases when planting is delayed beyond mid-May.
-If planting is delayed past the third week in May, switching from late-maturity hybrids to earlier-maturity hybrids reduces the risk of corn freezing in the fall before reaching maturity.
+If planting is delayed until May 22 or later, switching from late-maturity hybrids to earlier-maturity hybrids reduces the risk of corn freezing in the fall before reaching maturity.

 Plant seeds at a rate that maximizes economic return